Skip to content

 Track when interpretations evolve.

-Each registered interpretation includes an Evidence Pack: SEC filing excerpts, registration timestamps, supersession history, ambiguity notes, and a deterministic state hash you can verify.
+Each registered interpretation includes SEC filing excerpts, registration timestamps, supersession history, ambiguity notes, and a state hash for later review.

 How it works

-We maintain a registry of interpretations your organization explicitly relies upon—not every possible reading, just the one that counts.
+We maintain a registry of interpretations your organization relies on.
+It records the reading that counted for a decision, not every possible reading.

 Scope definition